waldur/waldur-docs/docs/admin-guide/matrix-chat.md

 ![Chat kebab with Start call available](img/matrix-chat/12-chat-kebab-call.png)

-When **Start call** runs, the browser exchanges the user's Matrix OpenID token for a short-lived LiveKit JWT at the SFU URL the homeserver advertised, then connects to the LiveKit room.
+When **Start call** runs, the browser exchanges the user's Matrix OpenID token for a short-lived LiveKit JWT by posting it to `/get_token` under the `livekit_service_url` the homeserver advertised, then connects to the LiveKit room.
 While the call is connecting (15-second budget), a spinner replaces the message list; on success the call view renders inline with the LiveKit participant tiles and call controls (mute, camera, screenshare, hang